s-batish/hangman/README.md

 - To have the option to play the game again or quit
     - At the end of the game the player has the option to play again, to see the high scores or to return to the Home page
 ### Manual Testing
-Thorough testing of this game has been undertaken to ensure that the game functions as expected and that and invalid user inputs or errors have been handled correctly.
+Thorough testing of this game has been undertaken to ensure that the game functions as expected and that any invalid user inputs or errors have been handled correctly.
 ####  Welcome page - Correct inputs

 | Feature | Expectation | Action | Result |